Greece–United Kingdom relations: History

 The United Kingdom supported Greece in the Greek War of Independence from the Ottoman Empire in the 1820s with the Treaty of Constantinople being ratified at the London Conference of 1832.

 In 1850, the British Foreign Secretary Lord Palmerston sent a Royal Navy squadron to Greece over the Pacifico incident.

 When the Greek King Otto was deposed by the Greeks in 1862, Queen Victoria's son Alfred, Duke of Saxe-Coburg and Gotha was chosen to succeed him by the Greek people with a referendum.
 However, the British government would not allow this.
 The last British monarch Elizabeth II's late husband Prince Philip was the grandson of Otto's eventual successor George I of Greece.

 The United Kingdom wrested control of the Ionian Islands from Napoleonic France in 1815.
 As the "United States of the Ionian Islands", they remained under British control, even after Greek independence.
 However, in 1864, the United Kingdom responded to calls for enosis by transferring the islands to Greece as a present for the enthronement of George I of Greece.

 The two countries were Allies during World War I, and in the Paris Peace Conference at the end of the war British Prime Minister David Lloyd George supported Eleftherios Venizelos's irredentist Megali Idea policies.
 After 1918, UK was the only Allied power that supported Greece during the Greco-Turkish War until the end of the war.

 They were Allies also during World War II.
 In 1941 Britain sent an expeditionary force to aid Greece against Fascist Italy's attempted invasion.
 During negotiations with Soviet leader Joseph Stalin in 1944, British Prime Minister Winston Churchill convinced Stalin to allow Britain a sphere of influence after the war.
 During the Greek Civil War at the beginning of the Cold War, Britain supported the Greek monarchy against the Communist National Liberation Front insurgency, although its weakened state after the war led the United States to take a greater role through the Truman Doctrine.
 Greece and Britain were both founding members of the North Atlantic Treaty Organization.
 However, relations between the two states were strained due to the Cyprus dispute.

 In 2000, Stephen Saunders, the British military attaché in Athens, was murdered by motorcycle gunmen who were members of Revolutionary Organization 17 November.
 The investigation that followed led to an unprecedented level of co-operation between Greek and UK Police services, who achieved, following a lengthy investigation the arrest of members of 17N who were then brought to trial.

 Conference of Hydra

 The Conference of Hydra took place in the island of Hydra in March 2000 in order to boost further the friendship between Great Britain and Greece.
 Discussions during the conference emphasised the economic aspect of this relations and the ways to soar trade between Great Britain and Greece.

+Economic relations

+Following Brexit, Trade between the United Kingdom and Greece is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.